 One of the biggest reasons people choose to drink a decaf beverage is to avoid the effects of caffeine.
 While caffeine can provide a subtle energy and mood increase, there are some adverse side effects.

 People who are sensitive to caffeine can drink decaf coffee without having to worry.
 Decaffeinated coffee is a coffee that has most of its caffeine removed.
-However, it retains many of the flavors, tastes, and characteristics of your everyday cup of regular coffee.
+However, it retains many of the flavours, tastes, and characteristics of your everyday cup of regular coffee.

 Most mainstream and local coffee shops offer decaffeinated beverage options, and it’s growing in popularity.
 But, first, you must research what coffee you’d like decaffeinated.